spycherf/marcxml-bib-miner/README.md

 Optional arguments include:

-- Splitting the rows by holdings
+- Splitting the rows by holdings (requires embedded holdings data)
-- Extracting field indicators (which appear in the output between curly brackets)
+- Extracting field indicators (which appear in the output between curly brackets, e.g., {10})
 - Counting the number of physical locations (852), electronic locations (856), and/or local extensions ($9 LOCAL) for each record

 Example of a command: